microsoft/onnxruntime-genai/src/python/py/models/README.md

 #### Enable CUDA Graph

-This scenario is for when you want to enable cuda graph for your ONNX model.
+This scenario is for when you want to enable CUDA graph for your ONNX model.

 ```
 # From wheel: